top of page

 Continence Pants: What They Are

-Continence pants (also called pull-ups or protective underwear) are worn like regular underwear with built-in absorbent material.
+Continence pants, also known as pull-ups or protective underwear, are worn like regular underwear but come with built-in absorbent material.

 Best for: